Adivino

-"Adivino" is a song by Puerto Rican rappers Myke Towers and Bad Bunny, released on April 25, 2024 through Warner Music Latina as the lead single from the album's fourth studio album La Pantera Negra (2024).
-It is the third collaboration between both singers after "Puesto Pa' Guerrial" and "Estamos Arriba".
+"Adivino" is a song by Puerto Rican rappers Myke Towers and Bad Bunny, released on April 25, 2024, through Warner Music Latina as the lead single from the album's fourth studio album, La Pantera Negra (2024).
+It is the third collaboration between both artists, following "Puesto Pa' Guerrial" and "Estamos Arriba".

 Music and lyrics

 "Adivino" is a reggaeton song, with elements of electronic music.
 Bad Bunny mentions his ex-girlfriend Kendall Jenner in his verse, including the lyric "Tú fuiste uno de mis amore', yo solamente fui otro 'e tu' ex" ("You were one of my loves, I was just another ex").

 Commercial performance

 It peaked at number 63 on the US Billboard Hot 100 and number two on US Hot Latin Songs and Latin Streaming Songs charts, with 9.9 million official streams in the United States.
 It also topped the Latin Digital Song Sales chart.
 Rolling Stone ranked the song 99 on its "The 100 Best Songs of 2024" list.